 This program runs on 3 training blocks (30 days each) in which for 3 continues weeks you perform 7 different exercises (once daily) and on the last week (week 4 of the block) you focus on different recovery routines.
 Training blocks 1 and 2 follow this structure, while block 3 combines all the routines found in the previous blocks to create additional shock to the muscles.

-Equipment Needed to Complete The Workouts:
+Equipment Required to Complete The Workouts

 Here is the moment you have been waiting for.
 Did it work?
 Before we get to that, a quick reminder that I started this program after a cutting phase (caloric deficit), and integrated a 150 caloric surplus during this program, hence overall weight gain was expected.
 However, my goal was to pack as much muscle as possible with little fat gains.